-The Mere-Exposure Effect, also called the Familiarity Principle, is based on the theory that people respond more positively to things that are familiar.
-Thus, the more we are exposed to something, the more we like that something.
+The Mere-Exposure Effect, also called the Familiarity Principle, is based on the theory that people respond positively to things which are familiar.
+This means that the more we are exposed to something, the more we like that something as we grow familiar.

 This effect works with both visual and auditory stimuli.
-So, advertise to the senses and mention or show your brand name and logo as many times as you can in your ads.
+Advertise to the senses and mention or show your brand name and logo as is reasonable in your ads.
 Update your Facebook channel consistently and aim to make your posts viral to reach as wide an audience as possible.
 Consider making a sweet logo as well, or a jingle that people can associate your brand with.

-Consider how KitKat creatively tapped into a trending topic for some brand exposure on Facebook at a time when the whole word is probably online.
+Consider how KitKat creatively tapped into a trending topic for some brand exposure on Facebook at a time when the whole word was probably online.

 It’s human nature to follow others.
-In marketing, this is called Social Proof.
+In marketing, this is called social proof.
 Social proof is a type of social conformity.
-When people want to be right and do the right thing, they’ll automatically adopt the actions of others, especially when there’s a huge crowd or some charismatic people involved.
+When people want to be right and do the right thing, they’ll automatically adopt the actions of others, especially when there’s a huge crowd involved.